coreos/coreos-assembler/docs/kola/external-tests.md

 The `additionalDisks` key has the same semantics as the `--add-disk` argument to `qemuexec`.
 It is currently only supported on `qemu`.
 The `primaryDisk` key also supports the same syntax and controls the primary boot disk.
+Only for the `primaryDisk` key, the size can be omitted (e.g. `:mpath`), in which case the qcow2 will not be resized.

 The `injectContainer` boolean if set will cause the framework to inject the ostree base image container into the target system; the path can be